WindWaker-IT/windwaker-it.github.io/_tabs/about.md

 - **Programming Python**: Even though I have a good understanding in Scripting and Programming, I can not write good Algorithms or programs (Just very easy ones)

 This site serves as a platform for documenting my progress and sharing insights from my CTF experiences.
-I’m passionate about both offensive and defensive security techniques, and
+I’m passionate about both offensive and defensive security techniques!

 ## Connect with Me